Seven Ill Years: Impact

-The results of the climatic conditions were inflation, severe famine and depopulation, particularly in the north of the country, with eye-witness accounts indicating large numbers of people died from starvation.
+The results of the climatic conditions were inflation, severe famine and depopulation, particularly in the north of the country, with eye-witness accounts indicating large numbers of people having died from starvation.
 Local tacksmen claimed during the period from 1695 to 1697 "many people starved to death for want, both in town and country" and in 1698 reports reached Edinburgh of people found dead on the roads throughout the country.
 The same year, the price of oatmeal, the staple Scottish cereal crop, peaked at 166.7% of the average for 1690 to 1694 in Aberdeen, an area particularly badly hit because of its reliance on the Baltic trade.
 Individuals were reduced to eating grass, nettles and rotten meat in order to survive.
 Estimates of overall deaths from starvation range from 5 to 15%, but in areas like Aberdeenshire may have reached 25%.
 The young, the old and widows were particularly vulnerable.

 The famines led to a rapid increase in the number of paupers and vagrants taking to the roads to find work, charity and food.
 In 1698, Andrew Fletcher of Saltoun (1655–1716) estimated that perhaps one-sixth of the population of Scotland, about 200,000 people, had left their homes to beg for food and charity, a doubling of the 100,000 vagrants that he estimated travelled the country during non-crisis years.
 Much of this movement was within large parishes, which allowed families to continue to receive the poor relief that was officially confined to local residents.
 However, many of these families later moved further afield to major urban centres and to other countries, particularly England and Ireland.
 So many poor beggars arrived in Edinburgh in search of relief in December 1696 that the town council had to erect a "refugee camp" in Greyfriars kirkyard to house all of them.
 Other towns reacted by enforcing severe punishments for beggars.